japgolly/test-state/README.md

 * [Scala.Js + React](example-react) - Demonstrates DomZipper, invariants, actions, basics.
 * [TODO] DB triggers.    - real external state, ref.
 * [TODO] Mutable sample. - fuzz, invariants.

+# Support
+If you like what I do
+—my OSS libraries, my contributions to other OSS libs, [my programming blog](https://japgolly.blogspot.com)— and you'd like to support me, more content, more lib maintenance, [please become a patron](https://www.patreon.com/japgolly)!
+I do all my OSS work unpaid so showing your support will make a big difference.